ekristen/aws-nuke/docs/warning.md

 # Caution and Warning

-!!! danger
-    Be aware that *aws-nuke* is a very destructive tool, hence you have to be very careful while using it.
-Otherwise, you might delete production data.

 !!! warning
     **We strongly advise you to not run this application on any AWS account, where you cannot afford to lose